PdxCodeGuild/20171003-FullStack-Day/1 - Python/docs/05 - Strings.md

 - `s.split(delimeter)` splits a string into a list
 - `delimeter.join(list)` combines the elements of a list into a single string, separated by the delimeter

 Remember that strings are **immutable** meaning their values cannot be changed.
 Each of these operations returns a **new** string.
+You can find some reasons why strings are immutable [here](https://stackoverflow.com/questions/22397861/why-is-string-immutable-in-java).
 Sometimes people new to programming will make a mistake such as...

 ```python
 s = ' Hello! '